Clyde Doyle

 Clyde Gilman Doyle (July 11, 1887 – March 14, 1963) was an American lawyer and politician who served as a United States representative from California in the mid-20th century.

 Early life and career

 Clyde Doyle was born in Oakland, Alameda County, California and attended public schools in Oakland, Seattle, Washington, Los Angeles and Long Beach, California.
 Graduated from the College of Law of the University of Southern California at Los Angeles in 1917, he was admitted to the bar and commenced practice in Long Beach, California.
 He was a member and president of the Board of Freeholders, Long Beach, California in 1921 and 1922.

 Political career

 Doyle was a member of the California State Board of Education.
 Elected as a Democrat to the Seventy-ninth Congress (January 3, 1945 – January 3, 1947), he failed to win re-election in 1946 but regained his seat in 1948.
 He served continuously in the Eighty-first and the seven succeeding Congresses from January 3, 1949, until his death.

+During his time in Congress, Doyle had a strongly liberal voting record.